 Download a Visio file of this architecture.

-- Change application source code.
+- Developer makes changes to the application source code.

-- Commit code to GitHub.
+- Developer commits the code changes to GitHub.

-- Continuous Integration Trigger to Jenkins.
+- Continuous integration triggers Jenkins.

 - Jenkins builds and pushes Docker container to Azure Container Registry.